Zygaena ephialtes: Migration

 Because of the slower nature of the adult butterflies' movement, a typical butterfly's range was thought to be on the smaller side.
 However, after observing populations in the Czech Republic, it was found that this species was found during quick flying events over longer distances.

 Life cycle

 Eggs

 The eggs are pale yellow.
 They are laid in a single layer and in many batches.

 Caterpillars

 Caterpillars appear yellow with small black portions.

 Pupae

 Pupae appear brown and are typically found on the stems of grasses.

 Adults

 Z. ephialtes are one of the largest species of burnet moths.
 Their flight has been described as slow and undulating.

 Host plants

 There are many host plants for Z. ephialtes.
-The most common are Coronilla emerus, Coronilla varia, Securigera varia (purple crown vetch) and Hippocrepis comosa (horseshoe vetch).
+The most common are Coronilla emerus, Securigera varia (purple crown vetch) and Hippocrepis comosa (horseshoe vetch).
 Another species that has been observed less frequently is Hippocrepis emerus (scorpion senna).

 Mimicry

 Amata phegea is another spotted moth species that looks similar to Z. ephialtes.
 Because Z. ephialtes is unpalatable to other species, A. phegea takes advantage of this.
 Z. ephialtes is hyper-polymorphic, with two main forms- peucedanoid or ephialtoid.
 The peucedanoid form consists of a colored forewing and hindwing with spots.
 The ephialtoid form consists of all the forewing spots being white except the two basal spots, and the hindwings being black with a white spot.
 Either of these forms can be red or yellow.
 The yellow form has been found to be more advantageous than the red one.